 Once again, the design board rescued us!
-We’re going with Alabaster for the walls, partly because we want to lighten the room while also using warm colors, and partly because the fireplace and the adjoining sun porch are already painted Alabaster.
+After seeing the paint colors against photos of the room, it became clear that Popular Gray is too griege for the furniture.
+Instead, we’re going with Alabaster for the walls, partly because we want to lighten the room while also using warm colors, and partly because the fireplace and the adjoining sun porch are already painted Alabaster.
 For the sconces, we decided to go with the interesting green ones.
 It’s a throwback to where this room began!

 Keep an eye out for more posts about this room:

 Enjoy your week!